 🌸 Person has a disability where severe symptoms can be triggered by noise (for example: Post Traumatic Stress Disorder or Seizure Disorder).
 Disabled person requires extreme quiet during overnight hours.
 Activity in living room during these hours can trigger symptoms, seizures, or episodes.

-🌸 Living room is being used for storage and use of large medical equipment, mobility equipment, or physical therapy equipment.
+🌸 Living room is currently full… it is being used for storage and use of large medical equipment, mobility equipment, or physical therapy equipment.
 There is not adequate space for use as a bedroom as well, and not enough room in bedrooms to safely store and use this equipment.

 🌸 All family members are disabled and will not be able to sleep in living room for reasons related to their disability.

 It can also be noted that this sleeping arrangement might restrict a person with disabilities from being able to have equal opportunity to freely access, use, and enjoy their dwelling space.